 A dedicated XML Schema and User Guide have also been developed to provide structured feedback on received CbC information.
 The CbCR Status Message XML Schema will allow tax administrations to provide structured feedback to the sender on frequent errors encountered, with a view to improving overall data quality and receiving corrected information, where necessary.

 The Country-by-Country Reporting requirements form one of the four BEPS minimum standards.
 Each of these minimum standards is subject to peer review in order to ensure timely and accurate implementation and thus safeguard the level playing field.
 All members of the Inclusive Framework on BEPS commit to implementing the Action 13 minimum standard on CbC reporting, and to participating in the peer review.

 In February 2017, the OECD released the terms of reference and methodology for the peer review of the Action 13 minimum standard for CbC reporting: BEPS Action 13 on Country-by-Country Reporting, Peer review documents, approved by the Inclusive Framework on BEPS.
-The peer review will be conducted by an ad hoc group comprising delegates of both Working Party 6 and Working Party 10, under the aegis of the Inclusive Framework, in accordance with these terms of Reference and methodology.
+The peer review is conducted by an ad hoc group comprising delegates of both Working Party 6 and Working Party 10, under the aegis of the Inclusive Framework, in accordance with these terms of Reference and methodology.
 All members participate on an equal footing.

 The first annual peer review, which focused mainly on the domestic legal framework of each reviewed jurisdiction, was carried out from February 2017 to February 2018.
 The second annual peer review contains three elements focusing on a jurisidction's domestic legal and administrative framework, its exchange of information framework and its controls to ensure the appropriate use of CbC reports.
 The second annual peer review report, containing the outcomes of this review, was approved by the Inclusive Framework in August 2019 and was subsequently published in September 2019.
 This complements the first annual peer review report, released in May 2018.

-The second annual peer review was launched in April 2018 and is expected to be completed in the second quarter of 2019.Find out more
+The third annual peer review was launched in July 2019 and is expected to be completed in the third quarter of 2020.Find out more